 - Explaining their problem several times to multiple agents

-Your metrics also help identify what is—and isn’t—working for them, so you can make changes to optimize their experience.
-Several types of metrics show each facet of the caller’s experience and your call center’s performance.
+Your metrics also help identify what is—and isn’t—working for them so you can make changes to optimize their experience.
+Several metrics show each facet of the caller’s experience and your call center’s performance.